algolia-samples/avsearch/README.md

-# avsearch
+# AVSearch

-Automated av content transcription search for your website
+Automated Audio/Video content transcription search for your website